cpuguy83/cli/docs/reference/commandline/config_create.md

 ]
 ```

-### Create a templated secret
+### Create a templated config

-You can create a secret using templates which reference other secrets or configs.
+You can create a config using templates which reference other configs or secrets.
 A `template-driver` flag is provided to control this.

 Currently only the `golang` driver is supported, which has two keywords: